COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Introduction.rst

 Introduction
 ============

-Welcome to **ESP32-IOT-SmartHome-kit**!
+**Welcome to ESP32-IOT-SmartHome-kit**

-To help you get started quickly and reduce possible problems during use, we recommend that you **read this tutorial carefully** before following the installation steps.

 .. image:: _static/1.SmartHome.png
    :alt: Completed LA-Smart-Home Kit
    :width: 800
    :align: center

+ - This smart home development kit, built around the ESP32-DevKit development board, utilizes 2.54 standard interface components for connectivity.
+Users can control home devices manually, through voice recognition, or through a mobile app, enabling a variety of smart home functions, including door and window openings, light adjustment, RGB ambient lighting, and fan control.
+Through programming and app-based remote control, users can experience the joy of IoT control and understand the collaborative working principles of sensors and actuators.

+ - To help you get started quickly and reduce possible problems during use, we recommend that you **read this tutorial carefully** before following the installation steps.

 Bill of Materials
 -----------------